My Thoughts On Every NCAA Football Game For the Playstation 2

 07 looks the same as 06 to me although I’m sure some things were improved.

 The created uniform border glitch is gone which is a plus and some uniforms in general look better.
-Other that, it looks the same to me.
+Other than that, it looks the same to me.

 See my previous thoughts on sound.